gaussifer/discord-static-bot/README.md

 You'll also need some special roles in your server:
 * ADMIN (required): administrator role, to allow its members to perform some extra commands with the bot (delete group, clear, etc.)
+* BOTS (required): bots role.
+Create a new role for all your bots, so that this bot doesn't count them as members of your channel.
 * BLACKLIST (required): blacklist some users to avoid them using the bot.
 This role can be empty, but create it to quickly add any problematic members as soon as they abuse the bot.
 * WHITELIST (optional): if it exists, only members inside this role can use the bot.